anjaneyayadav/LSP_Programs/FILE_LSP.md

     return 0;
 }
 ```
+51. Develop a C program to check if a file named "file.txt" exists in the current directory?

-52. Implement a C program to open a file named "data.txt" in read mode and display its contents?
+53. Implement a C program to open a file named "data.txt" in read mode and display its contents?
 ```
 #include <stdio.h>